zerebos/BetterDiscordAddons/Themes/RadialStatus/README.md

 Changes all instances of the status dot to a status circle except for the friends list.
 This is an update to Zerthox's StatusCircles to fix small issues as well as add the circles everywhere else possible.

-This should also be compatible with Beard's Material Design Theme as long as ~~this is loaded afterward **AND**~~ you uncomment the designated section in the theme by deleting lines 85 & 118.
+This should also be compatible with Beard's Material Design Theme as long as ~~this is loaded afterward **AND**~~ you uncomment the designated section in __this__ theme by deleting lines 85 & 118.
 (Should no longer need to be loaded after.)

 This should also be compatible with ClearVision without modification.